sourcegraph/sourcegraph-public-snapshot/docker-images/prometheus/README.md

   - rule files which must have the suffix `_rules.yml` in their filename (ie `gitserver_rules.yml`)
   - target files which must have the suffix `_targets.yml` in their filename (ie `local_targets.yml`)
   - if this directory contains a file named `prometheus.yml` it will be used as the main prometheus config file

+You can specify additional flags to pass to the prometheus command by setting the environment variable `PROMETHEUS_ADDITIONAL_FLAGS`.